pSpaces/jSpace/README.md

 You can also download the zip archive of the same folder from this [link](https://github.com/pSpaces/jSpace/archive/master.zip).

-Maven can now be used to build and test jSpace:
+Maven can now be used to build and test jSpace.
+Open a console and enter into the folder ```jSpace``` and type:

 ```
 mvn clean verify